jaeyoung-jane-choi/2020_Data_Creater_Camp_Hackathon/README.md

 These are the files for the hackathon for the 2020 DataCreaterCamp Hackathon

-> First Round - Simple Voting
+> Preliminary Round - Simple Voting

-> Second Round - Simple Voting  & Stacking
+> Final Round - Simple Voting  & Stacking